OZ0Z/mentalKB-da-poc/docs/setup-guide.md

 Inside Docassemble:
 1. Package Management → Add a package → from GitHub → paste this repo URL.
 2. After installation, open `/interview?i=docassemble.mentalkb:data/questions/interview.yml`.
-3. Walk through the pages; on completion, an entry is written to `intake_sessions` and a summary attachment downloads.
+3. Walk through the pages; on completion, an entry is written to `intake_sessions` and a summary attachment downloads(can and will soon be DocX template)

 ## 5. Verify database writes
 In pgAdmin (or `docker compose exec postgres psql`):